Understanding the Change Healthcare Breach and Its Impact on Security Compliance

 Healthcare ransomware incidents are far too common, but none have wreaked as much havoc as the recent Change Healthcare attack.
 Rick Pollack, President and CEO of the American Hospital Association stated that “the Change Healthcare cyberattack is the most significant and consequential incident of its kind against the U.S. healthcare system in history.”
 And congress members have said that “the breach of Change was tantamount to targeting the health care system in its entirety.”

 In late February, the ALPHV/BlackCat ransomware gang claimed responsibility for hacking Change Healthcare, a subsidiary of UnitedHealth Group.
-The intruders disrupted operations and stole up to 4TB of data, including personal information, payment details, insurance records, and other sensitive information.
+The intruders disrupted operations and stole up to 6TB of data.
+The data included personal information, payment details, insurance records, and other sensitive information.
 This led to a non-verified ransom payment of $22 million

 Change Healthcare plays a pivotal role in managing clinical criteria for pre-authorization, verifying coverage, and processing patient claims to third parties.
-After the attack, Change Healthcare was forced to take key operations offline, and the rebooting of their systems has been patchy.
+After the attack, Change Healthcare took key operations offline, but they have rebooted their systems only inconsistently.

 The incident jeopardizes the very survival of countless healthcare providers nationwide due to delays in patient care and reimbursement.
-The hack generated massive economic and legal shockwaves across the U.S. healthcare industry, from major industry players to small town rural physician practices.
+The hack generated massive economic and legal shockwaves across the U.S. healthcare industry.
+Everyone from major industry players to small town rural physician practices was impacted.

 How has this unprecedented cyber attack impacted security compliance?
 Let’s find out.